 The point is that there is room for variety in the music program of the church, and I might not agree with all of the decisions that are made.
+In fact, if I am not in charge, I would doubtless disagree with something.

 Our video series Satanic Attack on Sacred Music deals with this issue extensively: